denisamador24/denisamador24/README.md

 </div>
 <h1 align='center'>Hi 👋, I'm Denis Amador</h1>

 *I am a Frontend Developer with solid foundations in HTML, CSS and JavaScript.
-I am passionate about creating beautiful and functional user interfaces, and I have experience developing web applications using React and Node.js.*
+I am passionate about creating functional user interfaces, and I have experience developing web applications using React and Node.js.*

 ### Main skills: